benzinger-icl/karidf-scripts/README.md

 This script organizes the files into folders like this:

 ```
-directory_name/experiment_id/scan_type/
+out_dir/session_label/scans/scan_id-scan_type
 ```

-A log file will be created named, downloading_log_XXX.log,  that contains the list of scans downloaded.
+If the `--create-logs` flag is included when running the script, the following logs will be created:
+- File `download_scans_${timestamp}.log`  that contains all output from the script.
+- File `download_scans_catalog_${timestamp}.csv` - contains a list of all MR or PET Session IDs in your original list, the scans that were downloaded, and their final download status.

 <br>
 <br>